- Container Networking Is Simple!

 iptables --list-rules

-Before running it, let's taint the iptables rules a bit to make them recognizable:
+Before running it, though, let's add a new iptables chain to make the set of rules more recognizable:

 1: lo: <LOOPBACK,UP,LOWER_UP> mtu 65536 qdisc noqueue state UNKNOWN mode DEFAULT group default qlen 1000